Construction of fixed points of asymptotically nonexpansive mappings in uniformly convex hyperbolic spaces: Facts on hyperbolic spaces

 \begin{definition} A {\bf $W$-hyperbolic space} is a triple $(X,d,W)$ where $(X,d)$ is a metric space and $W: X^2 \times [0,1] \to X$ such that for all $x$, $y$, $z$, $w \in X$ and $\lambda$, $\mu \in [0,1]$, we have that \begin{enumerate}[(W1)] \item $d(z,W(x,y,\lambda)) \leq (1-\lambda)d(z,x) + \lambda d(z,y)$; \item $d(W(x,y,\lambda),W(x,y,\mu) = |\lambda-\mu|d(x,y)$; \item $W(x,y,\lambda)=W(y,x,1-\lambda)$; \item $d(W(x,z,\lambda),W(y,w,\lambda))\leq(1-\lambda) d(x,y) + \lambda d(z,w)$. \end{enumerate} \end{definition}

-Clearly, any normed space is a $W$-hyperbolic space.
+Clearly, any normed space may be made into a $W$-hyperbolic space in a canonical way.
 As per \cite{Koh05,Leu07}, a particular nonlinear class of $W$-hyperbolic spaces is the one of CAT(0) spaces, introduced by A. Aleksandrov \cite{Ale51} and named as such by M. Gromov \cite{Gro87}.

 A subset $C$ of a $W$-hyperbolic space $(X,d,W)$ is called {\it convex} if for any $x$, $y \in C$ and $\lambda \in [0,1]$, $W(x,y,\lambda) \in C$.
 If $(X,d,W$) is a $W$-hyperbolic space, $x$, $y \in X$ and $\lambda \in [0,1]$, we denote the point $W(x,y,\lambda)$ by $(1-\lambda)x+\lambda y$.
 We will mainly write $\frac{x+y}2$ for $\frac12 x + \frac12 y$.
 The following properties are immediate consequences of the definition of a $W$-hyperbolic space.